kenliu/pinboard-popular-feed/README.md

 https://mas.to/@pinboard_popular_bot

-Pinboard publishes an RSS feed for the popular page but this seems be broken since Sep 2022. https://www.thingelstad.com/2022/09/22/the-rss-feed.html
+Pinboard publishes an RSS feed for the popular page but this seems to be broken since Sep 2022. https://www.thingelstad.com/2022/09/22/the-rss-feed.html